VasekStolba/Erebus-Archive-System/Legislation/"Criminal Procedure" (L-003).md

 #### §5 Dismissal
   1. Anyone can be dismissed from the case for misconduct, upon their own request, or for violations of the law which influences the proceeding.
      1. If the prosecution is dismissed, it can either be replaced as per section 2 of this title, or the case may be dismissed.
-     2. If the defense is dismissed, it is to be replaced by a Office of Ethical Behaviors representative.
+     2. If the defendant is dismissed, it is to be replaced by a Office of Ethical Behaviors representative.

 #### §6 Office of Ethical Behaviors Interests
   1. The presiding judge of a case must put utmost efforts into ensuring a legal, fair, truthful, and justified legal proceeding and outcome of the case.